Are you a business decision-maker

 This indicates that even if we discard the huge number of B2C eCommerce startup failures, other significant reasons are contributing to this catastrophic failure rate in eCommerce projects.
 Now, more than ever, the tough times are calling for efficient utilization of resources in our personal as well as business lives, and eCommerce projects are not an exception.

-Based on our extensive experience of working with 900+ eCommerce businesses and delivering eCommerce stores that withstand the test of time, we have found the following reasons that can doom your eCommerce projects.
+Based on our extensive experience of working with 950+ eCommerce businesses and delivering eCommerce stores that withstand the test of time and simplify online shopping, we have found the following reasons that can jeopardize your eCommerce projects.

 1. Lack of Understanding of the True Role of eCommerce